sristipanth01/PowerBI-Bhoj-/README.md

 ## Problem Statement

-This dashboard provides the details of Bhoj App which is the online food and groceries delivery.
-It helps the servive-provider to know if their customers are satisfied with their services.
+This dashboard provides the details of Bhoj App which is the online food and groceries deliveryapp.
+It helps the service-provider to know if their customers are satisfied with their services.
 Through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.

 Since, the average rating is almost 4 so it is doing well in its service.